xurxodiz/foundryvtt-gl/README.md

 ## Description

-Galician language translations for Foundry VTT modules.
-In progress.
+Galician translation of core FoundryVTT and other systems and modules.

-Install manually as any other module.
-It's not in the browser yet.
+Pending approval for the module browser.
+In the meantime, install manually using the manifest URL.

-To enable it, in your world, go to Game Settings > Manage modules and enable the `FoundryVTT Galego` module.
+To enable it in your world, go to Game Settings > Manage modules and enable the `FoundryVTT en Galego` module, then go to Game Settings > Configure Settings and change the Language to Galego.

-Afterwards, in your world, go to Game Settings > Configure Settings and change the Language to Galego.
+You can also set it as the default language for Foundry in Settings > Default language.
+Restart needed.

 ## Contributing